NoDebt-App-Backend/Loan_Prediction_App/README.md

 ### ROUTES

-We have the Users Route and the Loan Route
+We have the Admins Route and the Loan Route

 #### Admins Routes